raspberrypilearning/create-your-own-world/en/step_1.md

 ## Introduction

-In this project, you'll learn how to create your own adventure game with multiple rooms for the player to explore.
+In this project, you'll learn how to create your own adventure game world with multiple levels to explore.

 ### What you will make
 --- no-print ---